Stay active and fit at home

-As per the Canadian Physical Activity Guidelines from the Canadian Society for Exercise Physiology, everyone should achieve a minimum of 150 minutes of moderate activity each week.
+As per the Canadian Physical Activity Guidelines, we should all be achieving a minimum of 150 minutes of moderate activity each week.

 Whether you are a beginner or seasoned distance runner - long distance cardio is great for improving your health and bodies conditioning.
 So what quantifies as long distance cardio?

 Typically anything from 20 minutes (beginner) to upwards of 2+ hours (advanced).
 The more you train in long distance the more you will increase your threshold of how far you can go.

 The Virtual Sun Run occurs in less than 11 weeks from the date of this post (15-Feb-2021).
 Our training program will take you through 8 weeks of training with a minimum of 3 days per week of exercise.
 More for those that want it!

 - For the beginner and intermediate the end goal will be for roughly 90 minutes of exercise utilizing walking, light jogging, and jogging intervals.
 This is roughly how long 10k will take using the mentioned intervals.